soorya-u/password-manager/README.md

 **Scope**: The scope of this project involves implementing encryption algorithms to secure password storage, designing a user interface to input and retrieve passwords, and developing functions to generate strong passwords and store/retrieve them from a database.

-**Concepts Used**: The Concepts of Hashing and Encryption has been used along with the implimentation of a Simple Database and a Graphical User Interface.
+**Concepts Used**: The Concepts of *Hashing* and *Encryption* has been used along with the implementation of a *Basic Database* and a *Graphical User Interface*.
 The Detailed Description of the Project has been given below.

 ---